-Non-Technical Summary
+Non - Technical Summary

-The following heritage statement has been prepared to assess the potential impact on the historic built environment arising from a proposed residential development of land at Higher Standen and Part Littlemoor farm, Clitheroe, Lancashire (NGR centred SD 74450 40605).
+Lanpro Services Limited was commissioned by Taylor Wimpey to produce a heritage statement to inform on the proposed extensions consisting of phases 5 and 6 of the residential development at Higher Standen Farm and Part Littlemoor Far, Clitheroe (NGR SG 74450 40605) consisting of 265 residential dwellings.
+It is located within the administrative boundary of Ribble Valley Borough Council.
+This heritage statement has been prepared to inform on the changes proposed in the residential development on land at Higher Standen and Part Littlemoor farm, Clitheroe, Lancashire, lying within Ribble Valley Borough Council.
 It addresses the information requirements set out in the NPPF and provides the proportionate response sought by the NPPF.
 This heritage statement does not consider below-ground (archaeological) heritage assets.

 The heritage statement has established that there are three designated heritage assets within the environs of the study site that may be potentially sensitive to the proposed residential development, 1-9 Little Moor (NHLE 1072342), 11-15 Little Moor (NHLE 1072343) and Little Moor House (NHLE 1362198).
 Their significance is derived from their architectural, historical and archaeological interests as part of a former rural isolated hamlet associated with the late 18th and early 19th century Primrose Mill complex c.
 350m to the west.

 The immediate setting that is considered to contribute to the significance of the three Grade II listed buildings is derived from their group value as a hamlet.
 However, their wider setting has been eroded by encroaching modern development, both residential and commercial.
 This has diminished the appreciation of the historical rural isolated context which has been replaced by a more suburban sense of place.

-In respect of the Planning (Listed Buildings and Conservation Areas) Act 1990, section 66 states that the Secretary of State shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses.
+In respect of the Planning (Listed Buildings and Conservation Areas) Act 1990, Section 66 states that the Secretary of State shall have special regard to the desirability of preserving the building or its setting or any features of special architectural or historic interest which it possesses.
 This heritage statement has shown that whilst the wider landscape setting of the three Grade II listed dwellings will be changed by the proposed development, their special interests and group value that determines their immediate setting will be preserved by layout design.
 It is therefore concluded that the significance of 1-9 Little Moor (NHLE 1072342), 11-15 Little Moor (NHLE 1072343) and Little Moor House (NHLE 1362198) will be maintained resulting in no harm.